WowInceptionGood/SkyNightly/README.md

 ![GitHub repo stars](https://img.shields.io/github/stars/TheSkymuTeam/Skymu)

 # What is Skymu?
-Skymu is a modern multiprotocol IM client that looks like classic versions of Skype, with skins perfectly resembling Skype 4, 5, 6, and 7.
-Officially supported messaging services include Matrix, Tox, MSNP11, and some other protocols.
+Skymu is a modern multi-platform IM client that looks like classic versions of Skype, with skins perfectly resembling Skype 4, 5, 6, and 7.
+Officially supported messaging services include Matrix, Tox, MSNP11, and some other platforms.

 ![Client, chatting](Images/skymu-v0.4-chat.png)